asavoullis/Python_Projects_2023/Library_Books/README.md

 ### Book Class

-The `Book` class represents individual short stories and provides methods for displaying pages, adding bookmarks, and more.
-Each book instance is designed to encapsulate the essence of a unique story.
+The `Book` class represents individual short stories and provides methods for displaying pages, adding bookmarks, adding ratings, and reviews.
+Each book instance encapsulates the essence of a unique story.

 ### Library Class

-The `Library` class manages the user's collection of short stories, tracks the active story, and facilitates page navigation.
+The `Library` class manages the user's collection of short stories, tracks the active story, facilitates page navigation, and handles bookmarks, ratings, and reviews.
 It is responsible for creating and maintaining the library's overall structure.

 ## Example Usage

-To help you get started, we provide example usage of the application's core features in Python.
+To help you get started, I provided example usage of the application's core features in Python.
 You can build upon this code to create your own online reading application, tailored to your specific requirements.

 ```python
 # Initialize a Library instance